Background

 ITM / ATM / OTM

 In-The-Money (ITM) = favorable strike.
 At-The-Money (ATM) = strike equals current price.
 Out-of-The-Money (OTM) = unfavorable strike.
-Hood Options targets ATM for the best balance of cost and probability.
+Hood Option targets ATM for the best balance of cost and probability.

 Example: SPY at $737 → $737 strike = ATM.